 - Treatment plan modification

-- Indications for additional objective testing (i.e. KT2000, Cybex, gait analysis)
+- Indications for additional objective testing, such as KT2000, Cybex and gait analysis

 - Prescription of various orthoses

-- Appropriate use of diagnostic/therapeutic injections pertinent to sports-related injury
+- Appropriate use of diagnostic and therapeutic injections pertinent to sports-related injury

 - Use of ultrasound for diagnosis of musculoskeletal conditions

-- Fellows also learn the appropriate indications for consulting specialists in sports psychology (and through this interaction, the psychological impact of sports injuries), neuropsychology/concussion, and sports nutrition, as well as other medical and surgical specialists.
+Fellows also learn the appropriate indications for consulting specialists in sports psychology (and through this interaction, the psychological impact of sports injuries), neuropsychology and concussion, and sports nutrition, as well as other medical and surgical specialists.